rayfrankenstein/AITOW/README.md

 "I've worked for 15 different companies, and 13 of those had a standup.
 And of those 13/13 were a status report."--JamesBarney, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

 ---
+"This is the one thing that has always bothered me about how people portray Agile as a "good" thing.
+Doing instead of planning is anathema to every other engineering discipline known to humanity.
+You don't build a bridge then test it to see if it works.
+You don't just start cutting lumber and putting it together to build a house, figuring that you can just "add in" the plumbing and wiring later, because you didn't need that feature for the minimum viable product.
+Oh and whoops the foundation wasn't prepared correctly, just start adding more reinforcing beams to the structure...

+Sure, planning first means longer time to first article, but that first article is demonstrably more robust and has less errors if it is made after some design work and verification.
+As we see almost daily, the philosophy of "just do stuff" without planning results in massive real-world physical or financial damage.

+I'll happily take slower software update cycles in exchange for more confidence that software updates aren't going to break anything.

+And don't give me "but you need to be able to roll out fast updates to cover vulnerabilities"; I would wager that if you didn't have fast rollouts in the first place, the need for such "emergency patches" would be significantly (I admit not completely) reduced because good engineers, given the opportunity, are probably going to identify and protect against those vulnerabilities if they have time to analyze their systems first."--ThosLives, [Agile is Killing Software Innovation, Says Moxie Marlinspike (theregister.com)](https://developers.slashdot.org/story/24/08/09/1418217/agile-is-killing-software-innovation-says-moxie-marlinspike)

+---
 "All these teams down in the weeds are obsessed with following the rituals to a tee thinking that makes them good little devs.
 When the whole point is so the middle and upper managements can track your activity to the minute and judge your performance."--matt-attach, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

 ---